shavonneg/tp/docs/UserGuide.md

 ### 6.2.
 Clearing all entries : `clear`

-Clears all entries from the BookKeeper.
+Clears all entries from BookKeeper.

 Format: `clear`